 Even with many years of private and public health experience under her belt, Kim Abbass says a constantly shifting healthcare paradigm requires a lifetime of learning—and she’s all in.

-A certified infectious disease pharmacist, Abbass is Clinical Coordinator for Antimicrobial Stewardship (AS) and Pharmacy Practice for NSH, a large, multisite organization with more than 80 sites divided across four geographic zones.
+A certified infectious disease pharmacist, Abbass is Clinical Coord. for AMS and Pharmacy Practice in NS Health Eastern Zone.
+NHS is a multisite organization with more than 80 sites divided across four geographic zones.
 As part of the pharmacy leadership team and the practice lead, she participates in budgetary decisions, resource allocation, formulary reviews, and educational, clinical, and research decisions of the department and province, along with intervention monitoring and data collation.
 She has developed numerous infectious diseases and antimicrobial stewardship education sessions for physicians, pharmacists, students, medical residents, nursing, and allied health professionals.

 Yet Abbass continues to enhance her own knowledge and skills and will be putting her Wellspring Leadership grant towards completion of the American Society of Health-System Pharmacists’ Pharmacy Leadership Academy.
 This comprehensive, seven-course program is designed to develop leaders at a graduate level.
 Course topics range from Leading Effective Financial Management to Leading Transformation Change and Innovation.
 The program incorporates self-learning and reading, presentations and case-based interactive components to inform and stimulate mentees, with an overall aim to benefit patient care through enhanced leadership skills at every level of a healthcare organization.